The introduction of Telecare products in the UK in the 1970’s was a major breakthrough in extending independent living for older people.

 There is a great deal of evidence to suggest that the advances in Telecare have had a positive effect on patients.
 The UK Department of Health’s Whole System Demonstrator launched a trial of telecare services in May in 2008 in three key areas of the UK.
 The findings showed a 45% reduction in mortality rates and a 20% reduction in emergency admissions.

 While care at home has been improving for a number of years, it is only fairly recently that products have come to market designed to safeguard vulnerable people and the elderly while they are out of their homes.

 From geo-tracking with boundary settings, a heart rate monitor, SOS button and two way calling directly from the watch, all features have been designed to safeguard the vulnerable and provide real-time information for carers and supporters via the app.

 So what does the future hold for Telecare in the UK?
 This year it was announced that NHS England will collaborate with Alexa, Amazon’s virtual assistant to provide the most basis advice and information verified by the NHS.

 While these advances are great for people at home, our products focus on providing improved quality of life and peace of mind while out of the home too.
-If you want more information about the Guardian II Watch click here.

 CPR Guardian is an easy-to-use standalone mobile phone watch with an integrated SIM card.
 It’s a personal alarm that contacts family.
 They can view the location and well-being of the wearer remotely by using the Guardian mobile APP for Android and iOS.
 Carers can call the fall detection watch just like a mobile phone.
 Visit our website to learn more.